Cohomological representations for real reductive groups: Abstract

 \section{Abstract}

-For real reductive groups, we prove that a morphism of $L$-groups which preserves regular unipotent elements respects cohomological $A$-parameters.
-This allows us to give a complete understanding of cohomological $A$-parameters for all real classical groups.
-Along the way we elucidate cohomological $A$-parameters for all real reductive groups.
-We construct Langlands parameters of tempered cohomological representations of all real reductive groups, and give a complete list of cohomological unitary representations of $\GL_n(\R)$, a result which is due to B. Speh when the coefficient system is trivial.
-The latter result is crucial for us as we go from cohomological representations of $\GL_n(\R)$ to cohomological representations of classical groups.
-The paper ends with a section where we prove that sum of the ranks of cohomology groups in an $A$-packet on any real group (and any infinitesimal character) is independent of the $A$-packet under consideration, and can be explicitly calculated.
-This result when summed over all pure innerforms has a particularly nice form.
+For a connected reductive group $\sG$ over $\R$, we study cohomological $A$-parameters, which are Arthur parameters with the infinitesimal character of a finite-dimensional representation of $\sG(\C)$.
+We prove a structure theorem for such $A$-parameters, and deduce from it that a morphism of $L$-groups which takes a regular unipotent element to a regular unipotent element respects cohomological $A$-parameters.
+This is used to give complete understanding of cohomological $A$-parameters for all classical groups.
+We review the parametrization of Adams-Johnson packets of cohomological representations of $\sG(\R)$ by cohomological $A$-parameters and discuss various examples.
+We prove that the sum of the ranks of cohomology groups in a packet on any real group (and with any infinitesimal character) is independent of the packet under consideration, and can be explicitly calculated.
+This result has a particularly nice form when summed over all pure inner forms.

 { \today}